Top Banner - Support for Ukrainian Refugees through Media

 Content by, with and for Ukrainian Refugees

-Mainstream media worked with refugees from Ukraine to produce content for, with and by Ukrainian refugees, on topics of their interest and concern.
-Refugee voices were included in media coverage, to foster dialogue, inclusion and understanding with host communities.
+Mainstream media worked with refugees from Ukraine to produce content for, with and by Ukrainian refugees, on topics of their interest and concern, such as education, housing, health, gender-based violence etc. Ukrainian media professionals were integrated into local teams as camerapersons, editors, reporters, or narrators.
+Refugee voices were included in media coverage, to foster dialogue, inclusion and mutual understanding with host communities.

 Ukrainian Journalist